Yehudah Aryeh Leib Alter: Lasting influence

 Alter was one of the greatest Torah scholars of his generation, teaching students such as Rabbi Nachman Shlomo Greenspan and many others.
 His output was prodigious, and his works (all entitled Sfas Emes) deal with the Talmud, the ethics of the Midrash, and mysticism of the Zohar.

-His Torah homilies as delivered to his hasidim, and arranged according to the weekly parashah and the festivals, were the first to be published posthumously under the name Sfas Emes.
+His Torah homilies as delivered to his hasidim, and arranged according to the weekly parashah and the festivals, were the first to be published posthumously under the name Sfas Emes (שפת אמת).
 The title was taken from the closing words of the final piece he wrote (Sfas Emes, Vayechi 5665).
 His chiddushim (original Torah thoughts) on many Talmudic tractates, and on Yoreh De'ah, have been published under the same name.

 The Sochatchover Rebbe, Rabbi Avrohom Bornsztain (known as the Avnei Nezer), a leading Torah scholar and posek in his own right, is said to have maintained two bookcases — one for Rishonim (earlier commentators) and another for Acharonim (later commentators).
 The volumes of the Sfas Emes, written in the late 1800s, were to be found in his bookcase containing the Rishonim.
 To study some portions of the Talmud without the Sfas Emes is unthinkable to the modern-day scholar.

 The Sfas Emes Yeshiva in Jerusalem is named after him and includes his teachings in the curriculum.